After employee salaries, marketing is typically the biggest expense for most businesses.

 4. Use your main marketing goal to guide your design

 One of the main goals of your marketing plan is to identify your high-level marketing goals.
 Your marketing plan design should be driven by this goal–in your page layouts and in the design elements you use.

 You can do this by picking a design motif that reflects your goal and using that throughout your marketing plan.
-This could be a particular shape or item (for example, using images of plants in an SEO plan to represent growth) or a color scheme that reflects the mood of your mission.
+This could be a particular shape or item (for example, using images of plants in a work plan to represent growth) or a color scheme that reflects the mood of your mission.

 For example, this social media marketing plan identifies their goal as being the go-to source of inspiration and information for runners:

 Pro Tip: You don’t need to create a comprehensive marketing plan yourself.
 With our real-time collaboration feature (Business plan only) you can bring along your team to help you iron out your marketing plan together anytime, anywhere.
 In real-time.

 5. Vary your page designs to make your marketing plan engaging

 Putting in the extra bit of effort to use visuals will not only make your marketing plan more engaging, it will also make it easier for readers to retain information.

 That’s why while you could use the same page layout throughout your whole plan, it’s a good idea to vary your page design.
 Mixing up your design will prevent your plan from being too predictable.
 Plus, you will have more flexibility to visualize information creatively.

 For example, this SEO plan template simply inverts the color scheme on each page.
 While the overall color scheme for the whole plan is cohesive, each individual page is varied: